GreatEagle0303/ruby-project/hamming/GETTING_STARTED.md

 Run the test again.

     1) Error:
-    HammingTest#test_no_difference_between_identical_strands:
+    BobTest#test_stating_something:
-    ArgumentError: wrong number of arguments (2 for 0) in `compute' hamming_test.rb:12:in `test_no_difference_between_identical_strands'
+    ArgumentError: wrong number of arguments (1 for 0) in `hey' bob_test.rb:12:in `test_stating_something'

-The method `compute` needs to take an argument.
+The method "hey" needs to take an argument.

 These are examples of method definitions that take arguments:

-    def self.greet(name)
+    def greet(name)
     end

-    def self.drink(beverage)
+    def drink(beverage)
     end

-Change the `compute` method definition so it takes an argument.
+Change the "hey" method definition so it takes an argument.

 ## Step 5

 Run the test again.

     1) Failure:
-    HammingTest#test_no_difference_between_identical_strands [hamming_test.rb:12]:
+    BobTest#test_stating_something [bob_test.rb:12]:
-    Expected: 0
+    Expected: "Whatever."
       Actual: nil

 Up until now we've been getting errors, this time we get a failure.

-An error means that Ruby cannot even run properly because of things like missing files or syntax errors, or referring to things that don't exist.
+An error means that ruby cannot even run properly because things like missing files or referencing classes or methods that don't exist, or because of syntax errors.

-A failure is different—when you have a failure the Ruby is running just fine, but the test is expecting one outcome, but getting another.
+A failure is different—when you have a failure the ruby is running just fine, but the test is expecting one outcome, but getting another.

-The test is expecting the `compute` method to return the number 0.
-The easiest way to make it pass, is to simply stick the number 0 inside the method definition.
+The test is expecting the hey method to return the string "Whatever".
+The easiest way to make it pass, is to simply stick the string "Whatever" inside the method definition.

 ## Step 6